-Spring is right nearby, even though we are going into winter, therefore so is the season for landscaping and there is a greater risk of having overgrown landscape and rubbish and refuse around your ac unit.
+Even though we are going into winter, spring is around the corner.
+Therefore, so is the season for landscaping, which leads to a greater risk of having overgrown landscape and rubbish around your air conditioning unit.

-When landscaping around the outside AC unit, there are a few things to bear in mind, to be sure that your unit remains safe, and works to its full capacity:
+When landscaping around your air conditioner, there are a few things to bear in mind to be sure that your unit remains safe and works to its full capacity:

 Clearance From The Condenser

 Whatever you use to landscape around your AC unit, it’s crucial that you keep a standard clearance of 2-3 ft from the unit.
 Your unit needs a certain amount of readily distributed air to function effectively.
-Without circulating air, it’s most likely that your unit becomes more ineffective, and have to work harder to cool air.
-Hence keep virtually any landscaping 2-3 ft away, in case you intend on landscaping with trees, it should be trimmed to a minimum of 5 ft away from the unit.
+Without circulating air, it’s most likely that your unit becomes more ineffective, and will have to work harder to cool the air.
+In case you intend on landscaping with trees, they should be trimmed to a minimum of 5 ft away from the unit.

 Dirt and debris in the AC system are the most common reasons behind air conditioning issues in the US.
-If your AC condenser coil, part of the outdoor unit, becomes dirty or blocked, it can enhance the amount of energy your AC unit makes use of by as much as 30 %.
-That’s a fairly huge increase for something as easy as keeping the unit clean.
-Therefore it’s imperative that you think about landscaping alternatives that will avert dirt and debris from getting trapped in the unit.
+If your AC condenser coil, part of the outdoor unit, becomes dirty or blocked, it can increase the amount of energy your AC unit uses by as much as 30%.
+That’s a fairly large increase for something easily avoided by keeping the unit clean.
+Therefore it’s imperative that you think about landscaping alternatives that will prevent dirt and debris from getting trapped in the unit.

 Damage To Your Air Conditioning Unit

 Another thing to consider is the fact many AC units are often damaged.
-Rocks, thrown up by lawnmowers, and accidental contact with weed whackers and lawnmowers will all harm your AC unit, and also result in an unnecessary maintenance.
-That’s why
+Rocks thrown up by lawnmowers and accidental contact with weed whackers or lawnmowers can all harm your AC unit, and may result in an unnecessary maintenance.

 Cover the ground around the unit

-Wind and rain could cause sand and dirt to enter your condenser, making it filthy and forming the potential for clogs.
-Before you begin your landscape project, cover the area around the unit with mulch, gravel, or rocks.
-It will help to keep debris from entering the unit through bad weather.
+Wind and rain could cause sand and dirt to enter your condenser, making it filthy and creating the potential for clogs to form.
+Before you begin your landscaping project, cover the area around the unit with mulch, gravel, or rocks.
+This will help to keep debris from entering the unit through bad weather.

 Take into consideration extreme weather

-If perhaps your home is new construction, you probably had a discussion about where you can put the condenser to start with – ideally that conversation began to take into consideration serious weather conditions.
+If your home is new construction, you probably had a discussion about where you can put the condenser to start with – ideally that conversation began to take into consideration serious weather conditions.
 In that case, the condenser is more than likely protected from the toughest of the winds during a storm.
-If your house is older, it’s possible this conversation didn’t take place, which the unit is available to strong winds and flying particles.
+If your house is older, it’s possible this conversation didn’t take place, leaving the unit vulnerable to strong winds and flying particles.
 Should this be the circumstance, think about what weather conditions may be like before choosing a landscaping plan.
-You may benefit a lot more from a fence or even a portable remedy than from trees that could most likely fall and also cause damage.
+You may benefit a lot more from a fence than from trees that could fall and may cause damage.

 Shading your A/C unit is a great idea